Lesson Ideas and Activities

 Similarly, outdoor Mark making Boards can be used to draw diagrams, brainstorm and to present findings; encouraging teamwork and collaborative learning.

-You can view our fantastic range of imaginative and creative play equipment, including Play Panels and Outdoor Performance Stages here.
+You can view our fantastic range of Imaginative and Creative play equipment, including Play Panels and Outdoor Performance Stages.

 Lesson Idea - Plants